8BiToe/SkolaOnline-Average-Grade-Calculator/README.md

 This is a simple Go project that calculates your average grades for each subject (with weights) from an Excel file exported from Škola Online.

-This project was created with the help of AI and is being released publicly to help others save time.

 ## Features

 - Calculates weighted average grades for each subject